Business and Industry Partnerships and Alumni Hiring

 • Sponsor a student to perform R&D to improve your business's operations and processes.
 Sim Tech LLC, arranged for a graduate student to perform research to implement within its operation.
 Such a partnership not only helps the student fund her education, but it potentially helps the company while adding value to the oil industry at large.

-• Creating an endowed professorship is an outstanding means of supporting faculty research.
+• Create an endowed professorship as an outstanding means of supporting faculty research.
 Alumnus William G. Lowrie was so pleased with the results of the H.C.
 Slip Slider Professorship he created, he established a second one named the Umit S. Ozkan Professorship.

 • Participate in a start-up company based on Ohio State innovations.